 The Christian Service Center (CSC), owned and operated by the Granbury Church of Christ, serves as the base for the church’s outreach to the Granbury community.
 The mission of the CSC is to “practice the presence of Christ through ministries of mercy.”
 Many of you have helped fulfill that mission this past year.
 Here are a few of the specific ways we have assisted our neighbors in the name of Jesus.
 Even Santa Claus visited the CSC the week before Christmas.
 Several elves worked in the back to provide books and other goodies for the kids.
 One child stated, “I told you there was a Santa Claus, and there he is!”

-Several ladies from the congregation involved with the Practicing Hands ministry brought crockpots with tasty treats to share with people as they came to visit our food pantry.
-They invited them to attend a cooking class so they could learn to save money by preparing their own food at home using crockpots.
+Ladies from the congregation organized the Practicing Hands ministry to demonstrate practical home skills with people that visit our food pantry.
+For instance, our ladies conducted a cooking class so guests could learn to prepare food at home using crockpots.
 Two classes were conducted, and each guest who attended received a new crockpot.
 Recently, a 92 year-old man told us, “I use my crockpot every day because I am too old to be trusted with a stove.”

 Weekend Food for Kids